dieperid/calendar/README.md

 # calendar
-Calendar on the linux terminal
+C program to show a calendar on the linux terminal